Suboxone Clinics in Arizona

 • Co-occurring mental health and drug abuse disorders

-• People with HIV or AIDS, clients with dual diagnosis and judicial clients
+• People with HIV or AIDS, seniors and older adults and LGBT

-Spectrum Healthcare is a suboxone treatment facility in Prescott, AZ located in the 86305 zip code.
+Sunlight Medical Services Pllc is a suboxone treatment facility in Glendale, AZ located in the 85306 zip code area.

 Services: